 The annual Attitudes to School Survey gathers data to support: (1) student wellbeing; (2) engagement; (3) school improvement; and (4) planning in Victorian government schools.

 The online survey captures the attitudes and experiences of students in Years 4 to 12 and is designed principally to inform improvement opportunities within government schools.

 The Attitudes to School Survey measures aspects of student’s emotional and cognitive engagement.

-Results for 2020 indicate that majority of Victorian government school students feel connected to their schooling.
-On a five point Likert scale, students in Year 5 to 6 record a mean score of 4.1 and students in Year 7 to 9 record a mean score of 3.6.
+Results for 2021 indicate that the majority of Victorian government school students feel connected to their schooling.
+On a five point like scale, students in Year 5 to 6 record a mean score of 4.1 and students in Year 7 to 9 record a mean score of 3.4.

 The purpose of the survey is to seek students’ views about their wellbeing and engagement with school.
-Students in Years 4 to 12 participated in the collection.
-The survey is voluntary at a school, student and question level – 93 per cent of all public schools participated.
+Students in year levels 4 to 12 participated in the collection.
+The survey is voluntary at a school, student and question level - 98 per cent of all public schools participated.

 The survey asks students about their social and emotional wellbeing; school relationships and engagement and learning in school; and physical health and wellbeing and after school activities.
 Students’ answers are kept confidential.